Contravention Code 27

 However, whilst we agree that it is wrong to block dropped kerbs, we also think that it is very wrong for local authorities to enforce dropped kerbs where road markings and signs indicate that you may in fact park across it.

 Westminster City Council in London is one of those enforcing dropped kerbs.
 Some of their dropped kerbs have double yellow lines across, so it is very clear to a motorist that they must not obstruct at any time.
 However, there are many kerbs within Westminster and also other boroughs, which have a single yellow line across them.
 Of course, dropped kerbs required for pedestrian access should always have double yellow lines across where they are located in a controlled parking zone.
 By enforcing dropped kerbs with single yellow lines, Westminster Council and others are, in our opinion, enticing motorists to park on a Sunday and after 6.30pm in the evening because a single yellow line indicates that a motorist may park.
 However, they are enforcing dropped kerbs with single yellow lines at any time.
-So a motorist driving to central London on a Sunday and parking on a single yellow line (as he is entitled to do) albeit across a dropped kerb will receive a £120 ticket from Westminster.
+So a motorist driving to central London on a Sunday and parking on a single yellow line (as he is entitled to do) albeit across a dropped kerb may receive a Penalty Charge Notice.

 We have carried out a relentless campaign and have told Westminster that it is tantamount to entrapment and that they should install double yellow lines across the dropped kerbs which they wish to enforce.
-We have pointed out that it will not help the disabled, the elderly and mothers with prams to enforce dropped kerbs with single yellow lines because in busy areas they will always be blocked.
+We have pointed out that it will not help the disabled, the elderly and mothers with prams to enforce dropped kerbs with single yellow lines because in busy areas they may well be blocked.
 If they really wanted to help these types of people cross the road safety then they would install double yellow lines.
 However, Westminster say it will cost them almost £2,000 per dropped kerb to install a second yellow line!
 We have complained to the Department of Transport and we set out below text from two emails received, which is self-explanatory.